rtlong/rtlong.com/content/blog/one.md

 - whatevs
 ---

-Hey, this is a post.
+Hey, this is a post. :smile:

 There's more to it than meets the eye.